tessgi/TessGiWebsite/README.md

 * `make html` to compile *all pages* and store them under `output/`.
 * `make quick` to compile *only pages that have changed*.
 This is faster than `make html` but will cause the front and news pages to be incomplete.
 * `make devserver` to start a development webserver on your local machine at `http://localhost:8000`, which will auto-compile a page when you make a change.
 This too causes the frontpage to be empty unless you call `make html`.
-* `make live` to send the compiled HTML files to the [production server](http://keplerscience.arc.nasa.gov) (this is done indirectly by updating the `live` branch).
-* `make github` to send the compiled HTML files to the [development server](http://keplergo.github.io/KeplerScienceWebsite/).
+* `make github` to send the compiled HTML files to the [development server](http://tessgi.github.io/TessGiWebsite/).

 Note: `make quick` and `make devserver` both use agressive caching which allows the website to be built quickly, but causes the listing of news items to be missing from the front page (`output/index.html`).
 You need to call `make html` if you care about a preview of the front page.
 Calling `make github` or `make live` automatically triggers `make html`.

 ## Authors

-This site started off as the Kepler/K2 website, created by Thomas Barclay, Geert Barentsen, and Knicole Colónfor the Kepler/K2 Guest Observer Office at NASA Ames.
+This site started off as the Kepler/K2 website, created by Thomas Barclay, Geert Barentsen, and Knicole Colón for the Kepler/K2 Guest Observer Office at NASA Ames.

 The TESS GI website is developed and maintained by Thomas Barclay, Elisa Quintana and Josh Schlieder at NASA Goddard